The information in this article is up to date through tax year 2019 (taxes filed in 2020).

 Health–related items such as toothpaste and toothbrushes, fitness memberships, vitamins and supplements, and diet plans can’t be deducted.
 You are also only able to claim expenses that were paid for in the tax year in question; prior year medical expenses can’t be deducted.

-Before the Tax Cuts and Jobs Act, the IRS allowed you to deduct qualified medical expenses that exceed 7.5% of your AGI.
-This was also true for tax years 2017 and 2018.
-However, in 2019, the threshold has increased to 10% of your adjusted gross income.
-These expenses must be unreimbursed.
+The IRS allowed you to deduct qualified medical expenses that exceed 7.5% of your AGI for tax year 2019 and before.
+In 2020, the threshold has increased to 10% of your adjusted gross income.
+Remember: these expenses must be unreimbursed.

 For more specific information on claiming this deduction, read Can I claim my medical and dental expenses?